 “It’s Myles.
 I’m leaving the country for a few weeks and could use some help with my Spanish.
 You up for it?“

-“Not like you to be late.” – Renata
+“Not like you to be late.
+Work call?” – Renata

-“No worries, I ordered for you.
-Still not doing coffee right?”
+“No worries, I didn’t know what to order.
+Still no coffee right?”

 “You’re ridiculous.
-I don’t see how it’s any different.”
+I don’t see how it’s any different.
+Maybe worse?”

 With a roll of her eyes she looked back at me and countered.

 “I got a tea this time thank you very much.”